Heart Valve Problems

 - World renowned heart surgeons - Our surgeons are skilled in a variety of procedures including minimally invasive procedures to repair or replace a faulty valve.

-- Valve Clinic - Gundersen has the area’s only dedicated Valve Clinic.
-It brings together specialists to diagnose, evaluate, treat and provide ongoing management to adult patients with all types of valve problems.
+- Valve Clinic - Gundersen has the area's only dedicated Valve Clinic.
+It brings together specialists to care for adult patients with all types of valve problems.
+A Valve Clinic coordinator reviews your medical records prior to your visit, and schedules appointments and consultations with the necessary specialists—generally all in a single visit.
+The Valve Clinic team may:

 - Cardiac rehab and exercise programs - Gundersen's Exercise Physiology team helps you after heart surgery, heart attack or other heart problems.
 Cardiac rehab includes medically supervised activity, ongoing monitoring, and education about risk factor modification and a heart-healthy lifestyle.
 With this combination of exercise, education and socialization we can help you achieve and maintain your highest level of function, health and independence.